 Brandon Harkness, FF/EMR

-Cooper Rumbolt, FF/EMT
+Cooper Rombold, FF/EMT

 A 2019 Pierce on a Saber Chassis with a Cummins L9 engine.
 Our newest addition to our apparatus lineup.
 Seats 5 firefighters, hauls 2000 gallons of water and can pump at 1250 gpm.
 Further details available on the Pierce website. https://www.piercemfg.com/customers/new-deliveries/whatcom-county-fire-district-16-tanker-32049

 A 2000 Freightliner.
-Holds 3000 gallons and three firefighters.
+Holds 3000 gallons of water and can pump 1000 gpm.

 Coming soon...